jlpteaching/ECS201A/hw2/hw2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 gem5 cannot find the definitions for ``SimpleCache`` and its associated functions.
-You didn't recompile gem5 as described above_.
+The issue is that you didn't recompile gem5 as described above_.
+You will need to recompile gem5 at the beginning, and after every time you make changes to gem5 source files.